Avicity7/pyhelp/basics/basics.md

 In Python, variables are user-defined terms that can hold values for use later on.
 In some programming languages, you will need to denote whether the variable is *mutable* (can be changed) or *immutable* through `let`/`val` and `var`.
 However, Python doesn't need this explicitly.

-To declare a variable in Python, just use the following syntax:
+To declare a variable in Python, use the following syntax:

 ```python
 variable = items